Jim Sciutto

 Jim Sciutto: Biography at a Glance

-• Jim Sciutto is CNN's chief national security correspondent and co-anchor of CNN Newsroom.
+• Jim Sciutto is CNN's chief national security correspondent and anchor of The Brief with Jim Sciutto on CNN International and CNN Max.

 • His NYT Bestseller, The Return of Great Powers, explores the definitive break between the post–Cold War era and an entirely new and uncertain one based on the insights he gained through multiple assignments in China, Russia, Europe, and Asia.

-• Sciutto's most recent book, The Shadow War: Inside Russia's and China's Secret Operations to Defeat America, reveals the invisible fronts that make up 21st-century warfare, from disinformation campaigns to advanced satellite weapons.
+• Sciutto's book, The Shadow War: Inside Russia's and China's Secret Operations to Defeat America, reveals the invisible fronts that make up 21st-century warfare, from disinformation campaigns to advanced satellite weapons.

 • He has reported from throughout Asia, Europe, the Middle East, and the Arctic with the U.S. military and senior U.S. leaders and played a key role in CNN's overseas coverage of the Charlie Hebdo and Paris terrorist attacks in France and the violent elections in Ukraine.